Uniform Guidance Update: Micro and Small Purchases using Federal Funds

 COVID Compliance for Essential Suppliers and Contractors 8/14/20

-As UVM begins to resume business operations, please review our process that requires all suppliers, vendors, consultants, and contractors (suppliers/contractors) to adhere to strict safety standards while on campus.
+Please review our process that requires all suppliers, vendors, consultants, and contractors (suppliers/contractors) to adhere to strict safety standards while on campus.
 This process includes acknowledgement of completed required training, and following current UVM and state COVID-19 protection protocol.
 Over 300 suppliers/contractors are currently compliant.

 A supplier/contractor will not be allowed onto the UVM campus or into its buildings/ facilities, including any off-campus facilities, unless an acknowledgement form has been duly signed and returned to UVM in advance of a scheduled visit.